 The dates for the 15th Beautiful Days are confirmed as from Friday 18th to Sunday 20th August 2017 at Escot Park, near Fairmile, Devon, with gates opening on the Thursday afternoon.

-Tickets for Beautiful Days 2017 are not yet on sale and it's best to buy them quick as this event always sells out.
-Tickets will not go on sale until the New Year.
+Tickets are on sale.
+It's best to buy them quick as this event always sells out.

 All tickets are subject to booking fee.
 Please make sure you purchase tickets for the age your child will be when they attend the festival, not their age at the time you buy.
 Children of all ages count as part of the festivals capacity and must have a ticket.
 All under 16's must be accompanied by a ticket holding adult.
 Proof of age may be required for children’s tickets.